arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 {% capture alert %}
 You can get all VS Code stuff explained in this post in my [supercharged-openapi](https://github.com/arno-di-loreto/supercharged-openapi) github repository.
 It is the one that I actually used during the session.
+The readme explains how to set up everything in VS Code, don't hesitate to ping me if that's not the case.
 {% include image.html source="github.png" %}
 {% endcapture %}